Momentum added 3 new updates

 Updated

-The best digitalisation grants in Europe and how to apply for them
+The best digitalisation grants in Europe and how to get them

 In 2025, over 70% of European SMEs still manage customer data manually or rely on outdated systems.
 Yet digitalisation is no longer a luxury – it’s a necessity for competitiveness, growth, and survival in an increasingly tech-driven economy.
 Fortunately, the European Union offers generous grant programmes that can fund up to 100% of your digital transformation costs – and many businesses don’t realise just how accessible these funds can be.